TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Data/description_corpus.md

         - *c_id*: A unique identifier for each corpus element.
         - *jobtitle*: The job title present in the corpus.

-    - *q_rels*: This file maps the relationship between the query and the corpus elements:
+    - *qrels*: This file defines the relationship between the query and the corpus elements.
+It does not include a column header, but one is shown here for illustrative purposes.
         - *q_id*: The identifier of the query.
+        - *iter*: A reserved field (always 0).
         - *c_id*: The identifier of the corresponding corpus element.
         - *relevance*: A binary score (0 or 1) indicating the relevance of the corpus element to the query, where 1 signifies relevant and 0 non-relevant.